Support for the AWS C2S Environment (2 May 2019)

 AWS spread placement group for Cloud Volumes ONTAP HA in a single AZ

-When you deploy Cloud Volumes ONTAP HA in a single AWS Availability Zone, Cloud Manager now launches the two HA nodes and the mediator in an AWS spread placement group.
+When you deploy Cloud Volumes ONTAP HA in a single AWS Availability Zone, Cloud Manager now creates an AWS spread placement group and launches the two HA nodes in that placement group.
 The placement group reduces the risk of simultaneous failures by spreading the instances across distinct underlying hardware.

 |This feature improves redundancy from a compute perspective and not from disk failure perspective.|